NewsLocal News

 2 News wanted to learn more about the two men and found Fields is a Moore firefighter.

 Moore Fire Chief Greg Herbster said Fields was honored as a recruit last year with a lifesaving award.
 However, he didn't know of the incident until we told him.
-Chief Herbster said his department will do an immediate investigation.
+Chief Herbster said his department would do an immediate investigation.

 Colby and Katlyn don't know these men or why they were targeted.